Manu-Andaluz/Search-TvShow/README.md

-# Page to search and find where you can watch the tv show
+# This web page is to know where to watch a TV show.
+The search is performed by an Api